 bad customer experiences”

-Like pouring water into a leaking bottle, you won’t be able to realize the full ROI of your sales and marketing efforts unless you give equal attention to your customer care, and stem the inevitable churn.
+Like pouring water into a leaking bottle, you won’t be able to realize the full ROI of your sales and marketing efforts unless you give equal attention to your customer care and call center strategy, and stem the inevitable churn.

 Customers today have a lot of options when it comes to making a purchase.
 That means companies need to give them a reason to keep coming back when it comes time to make that purchase again.